amd/ryzen-ai-documentation/docs/modelport.rst

 Model Quantization
 ##################

-**Quark** is a comprehensive cross-platform deep learning toolkit designed to simplify and enhance the quantization of deep learning models.
+**AMD Quark Quantizer** is a comprehensive cross-platform deep learning toolkit designed to simplify and enhance the quantization of deep learning models.
 Supporting both PyTorch and ONNX models, Quark empowers developers to optimize their models for deployment on a wide range of hardware backends, achieving significant performance gains without compromising accuracy.

 For comprehensive Quark Documentation please refer to https://quark.docs.amd.com/latest/